 As we have seen, the very saying of Freud and of Lacan had already fallen into the original sin of psychoanalysis, the incest of saying and the said.
 Not astonishing that the Jones' should be taxed with deficiency.
-And all followers follow.
+And all the followers follow on.